wxs/cherylhsu.ca/content/post/2020-12-02-carrier-bag-of-gatherings.md

 When you think about your story of arrival -- just imagine all the relationships that led to the relationships that led to the relationships that led to the relationships, that lead to where you are now.

-Now let us witness the astonishing complexity of the life story.
+Now let us witness the astonishing, sacred, complexity of the life story.